How to build a smooth Agile workflow for your team

 - Sprint Reviews

 Kanban that is based on the Lean development process, is also extremely popular in the Agile world.
 The model is non-iterative and is less structured.
-Kanban emphasizes delivering quality on a continual basis by effective team collaboration.
+Kanban emphasizes delivering quality continually by effective team collaboration.
 The workflow in Kanban looks like the set of the following stages: